Parents, caregivers, and trusted adults play crucial roles in shaping kids’ attitudes and behaviors towards alcohol.

-Parents, caregivers, and trusted adults play crucial roles in shaping kids’ attitudes and behaviors towards alcohol.
-By modeling responsible behaviors, can set a positive example and provide a framework that will exhibit good decision making and responsibility from day one.
-Here are some ways parents can demonstrate responsible alcohol consumption:
+By modeling responsible behaviors, adults set a positive example and provide a framework that will exhibit good decision making and responsibility from day one.
+Here are some ways parents and caregivers can demonstrate responsible alcohol consumption:

-If you choose to drink, don’t hide it:
+If you choose to drink, don’t hide it

 Show that alcohol can be enjoyed responsibly as part of social occasions.
 And if you choose not to drink—or are in mixed company—always support the decisions of those around you!
 Be mindful of the language you use when choosing to drink, using phrases such as “I’m going to enjoy a cocktail” as opposed to “I need a drink.”
 You don’t want to set an example that alcohol is a means to cope with stress or negative emotions.